crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 * A developer can package an application with a Crosswalk Application runtime so that the app and runtime are never revised without developer permission.

 Of course, because Crosswalk is based on Blink and Chromium, a developer could publish a standard HTML5 app for both Crosswalk and Chrome.

+## <a class="doc-anchor" id="Common-issues"></a>Common Issues

+### <a class="doc-anchor" id="Switch-to-shared-mode"></a>I packaged my application in embedded mode, but when started it asks to download Crosswalk from the Play Store.
+Why?

+Most probably, you have installed an APK built for ARM architecture on an x86 device.
+When this happens, Crosswalk tries to download the x86 version of the runtime to be able to start the application.
+To avoid this, ensure that the x86 version of your application is published to the Play Store.